John Ross Roach: Playing career

 Roach was born in Port Perry, Ontario.
-He won a Stanley Cup in 1922.
+He won a Stanley Cup in 1922, which saw the Toronto St. Patricks defeat the Vancouver Millionaires in five games, with game four seeing a 6-0 shutout by Roach that made him the first rookie goaltender with a shutout in the Stanley Cup Final; for whatever reason, the St. Patricks did not engrave their name or their players onto the Cup.

 Roach was one of only six goalies in the NHL to captain his team when he was with the Toronto St. Patricks during the 1924–25 season.
-He was a First Team All-Star during the 1932–33 NHL season.
+He was a First Team All-Star during the 1932–33 NHL season, which saw him win 25 games to see him become the first ever goaltender to win 200 career games.
 Roach was known for his acrobatic style of goaltending.
+When his NHL career ended, he was fifth all-time with shutouts for a goaltender with 58 while having the most wins in his career span of 1921 to 1935 with 219 victories.
+His amount of victories in total were 2nd to only George Hainsworth in NHL history.
+He is one of just ten goaltenders with four seasons of having a Goals against average under 2.00.

 In the 2009 book 100 Ranger Greats, the authors ranked Roach at No. 64 all-time of the 901 New York Rangers who had played during the team's first 82 seasons.